algoo/open-calendar/README.md

 It supports all the features you would expect from a calendar client with little to no configuration: hide or show calendars or copy their URLs; drag, drop and resize events; show recurrent events, alarms, attendees and more.

 ### Easily customizable
-OpenCalendar is built to be customizable and integrated into larger apps.
+Open Calendar is built to be customizable and integrated into larger apps.
 Events content, forms, dropdowns and even notifications can be replaced by custom ones with ease

 ### Well documented